 Vocal artists Justin Timberlake and Missy Elliott received honorary doctorates from the Berklee College of Music

-Timberlake began his remarks by saying, “Ya’ll messed up.
+Timberlake began his remarks in the graduation speech by saying, “Ya’ll messed up.
 Can’t tell me nothing now.
 I’m a Doctor.”
 “I don’t do surgeries, but we probably can work out some prescriptions.
 Holler at me.”

 He got a little more serious, “When I was young I felt like a weirdo.
 I felt like I didn’t belong.
 I look around this room and I feel like I found all the rest of the weirdos.
 We’re all here.”

 And he talked about failure and success, “You are sorta taught that there’s going to be ups and downs and failures.
 But I don’t subscribe to that – as a doctor, I don’t prescribe to that.
 You are defined by what you define failure as.
 It is not a thing if it leads you to your success.
 It is all a part of the journey.”
 And this “You have to dare to suck.
 You will never make something great if you are afraid that it is going to suck.”

 The Winding Road

 Stacey Abrams – American University School of Public Policy

 Stacy Abrams, former candidate Governor of Georgia, talked about preparing for success by knowing what you believe, what you want, and realizing that you may fail in her graduation speech.